andriesbron/OMML/README.md

 OMML is a container to distribute and share all the different combinations for content publishing in order to distribute and share that content.

+# OMML piggybacked or standalone
+OMML is intended to be piggybacked on an existing distribution channel, so, for example to be piggybacked on an RSS feed or inside a html site or whatever else.
+However, if desired, OMML can be used standalone, for example, for distributing content through containers specific to OMML.

+Piggybacking OMML has one major advantage, it combines human readability of automated or machined distribution of media, for example, when it is piggypacked on an RSS feed or into a website.

 The OMML description can be found by browsing through the directories of this repository, starting <a href="https://github.com/andriesbron/OMML/tree/master/OMML">here</a>.